thanos-io/thanos/docs/components/compact.md

                                 algorithm will be used.
 At least one replica label has to be set via
                                 --deduplication.replica-label flag.
-      --consistency-delay=30m   Minimum age of fresh (non-compacted) blocks before they are being processed.
-Malformed
-                                blocks older than the maximum of
-                                consistency-delay and 48h0m0s will be removed.
-      --data-dir="./data"       Data directory in which to cache blocks and process compactions.
       --delete-delay=48h        Time before a block marked for deletion is deleted from bucket.
 If delete-delay is non zero, blocks will be marked for deletion and